Banks| Policies| Dodgy Deals| Campaigns

 Website http://www.jbs.com

-JBS, established in 1953 in Anapolis, Goias, is a Brazilian company that is the largest meat processing company in the world (based on sales), producing factory processed beef, pork, and poultry products, and also selling by-products from the processing of these meats.
+JBS is the largest meat processing company in the world, producing factory processed beef, pork and poultry products as well as selling by-products from the processing of these meats.
 Its products are distributed under various brand names, such as Friboi, Swift, Bertin, Pilgrim's, and others.
 The company also operates related businesses, such as leather, biodiesel, personal care and cleaning, solid waste management, and metal packaging.
 It has 400 production units, facilities, and offices, of which 230 are used for the production of beef, pork, lamb, and poultry products.
 JBS is headquartered in São Paulo and has 150 industrial plants around the world.

 Impacts